Advanced Back Squat Cues

 Balanced pressure through the heel, midfoot, and toes anchors the squat.
 It keeps the bar over the midfoot, which allows the hips and knees to move in the right sequence.
 When foot pressure stays centered, the lifter maintains a stable base and reaches depth without fighting for position.

-The second is “push the floor apart,” which encourages even pressure across both feet and prevents the knees from collapsing.
+Screw your feet into the ground” which encourages even pressure across both feet and also prevents the knees from collapsing.

 Hip Positioning Cues That Improve Depth

 Hip position controls the entire path of the squat.
-When the hips drift too far back, the torso leans, the bar moves forward, and the lifter cuts depth short.
+When the hips drift too far back, the torso leans, the bar moves forward, and depth is cut short.
 When the hips shoot straight down without enough external rotation, the knees collapse and the bottom position becomes unstable.

 Small adjustments fix both issues immediately.